 We are always on the lookout for a smarter way to invest!
 Then you will want to take a look at ETFs or exchange-traded funds.
 You may have heard of ETFs.
 However, you may not know all the fantastic benefits of ETFs vs mutual funds or any other fund for that matter.
-Here, we will explain what exactly an ETF is and why you should create an ETF portfolio.
-If you are looking for a perfect ETF portfolio for you, check out our 3-Step guide.
+Here, we will explain what exactly an ETF is and why an ETF portfolio might be for you.
+If you are looking for a perfect ETF portfolio for you, check out our list of popular investment portfolios.

 What is an ETF?

-An ETF is also known as an exchange-traded fund.
+An ETF is an acronym for Exchange-Traded Fund.
 An ETF is a bundle of investments that trades like a stock.
 With an ETF, you will be able to simplify your investing.
 As you will see, ETFs are available in several different variations that give you more ways to diversify your portfolio.
 Buying an ETF is just like buying an individual stock.
 You login to your favourite broker, find a ticker for the ETF you want to buy and execute a trade.
 What you are getting however is not a piece of one company but a piece of a whole professionally managed fund.

 15 Advantages of using ETFs vs mutual funds to build your portfolio